LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/deploying-functions.md

 [Missing Screenshot]: <> (Let's add a screenshot of the IyF log result screen here.)

 The different log-levels are: debug, info, warn and error.
 All functions take a string as a log message and, as an optional parameter, objects which can be displayed when inspecting an individual log item.
-An example for a function which is logged can be found in the [FaaS Templates](function-as-a-service-templates.html) (under "*Logging Template*").
+An example for a function which is logged can be found in the [LivePerson Functions Templates](function-as-a-service-templates.html) (under "*Logging Template*").

 <div class="important">This function allows you to log sensitive information since there's no sanitation or limitations on the string you pass to the method!
 Please be considerate with what is logged and don't pass any sensitive information to this function, e.g a token or password.

-In addition, logs are currently not persistent and are therefore only for debugging purposes in the FaaS UI.
+In addition, logs are currently not persistent and are therefore only for debugging purposes in the Functions UI.
 We're planning on adding log-storage with an analysis screen in the near future.</div>

 The template for the logging functions is as follows: